-China reports first H7N9 bird flu death this yearJanuary 8th, 2014 in Diseases, Conditions, Syndromes /
+China reports first H7N9 bird flu death this yearJanuary 8, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 China has reported its first death from the H7N9 bird flu virus in 2014 after a significant drop-off in fatalities following an outbreak last year.